 The structure of chemical thermodynamics is based on the first two laws of thermodynamics.
 From the first and second laws of thermodynamics, four equations called "fundamental Gibbs equations" can be derived.
-From these four, a multitude of equations can be derived that relate the thermodynamic properties of the thermodynamic system using relatively simple mathematics.
+From these four, a multitude of equations relating the thermodynamic properties of the thermodynamic system can be derived using relatively simple mathematics.
 This describes the mathematical framework of chemical thermodynamics.

-Chemical thermodynamics is in close contact with chemistry sections such as
+Chemical thermodynamics is in close contact with sections of chemistry such as

 - analytic chemistry